White Trout Lily

 Cultivation: The preference is dappled sunlight during the spring, moist to mesic conditions, and a rich loamy soil with decaying leaf mould.
 Situations involving more shade are tolerated later in the year.
 The foliage withers away during the summer.
 It takes several years for a new plant to fully develop and bloom.
 Corms can be transplanted successfully during the fall, while the establishment of new plants from seeds is difficult and slow.

-Range & Habitat: White Trout Lily is a common plant that occurs in every county of Illinois, except for Jo Davies county in the extreme NW corner of the state (see Distribution Map).
+Range & Habitat: The native White Trout Lily is a common plant that occurs in every county of Illinois, except for Jo Davies county in the extreme NW corner of the state (see Distribution Map).
 Habitats include moist to mesic deciduous woodlands and gentle slopes in wooded areas.
 An abundance of this plant indicates that a woodlands has never been subjected to the plow or bulldozed over.
 White Trout Lily is one of the spring wildflowers that is threatened by the spread of Alliaria petiolata (Garlic Mustard) in wooded areas.

 Faunal Associations: The flowers are primarily pollinated by both long-tongued and short-tongued bees, including honeybees, mason bees (Osmia spp.), cuckoo bees (Nomada spp.), digger bees (Synhalonia belfragii), Halictid bees (Halictus spp., Lasioglossum spp.), plasterer bees (Colletes inaequalis), and Andrenid bees (Andrena spp.).
 The bees suck nectar from the flowers; honeybees and short-tongued bees also collect pollen.
 An oligolectic bee of Erythronium spp.
 (Trout Lilies) is Andrena erythronii.
 Less typical insects visiting the flowers for nectar include the Giant Bee Fly (Bombylius major), butterflies, and skippers.
-Trout Lilies (Erythronium spp.) are occasionally eaten by White-Tailed Deer, but the damage is usually minor because of the low stature and ephemeral nature of the foliage.
+Trout Lilies (Erythronium spp.) are occasionally eaten by White-tailed Deer, but the damage is usually minor because of the low stature and ephemeral nature of the foliage.

 Photographic Location: A deciduous woodlands at Busey Woods in Urbana, Illinois.